 Bridget Meehan is a left activist and writer, and is co-founder of the Northern Mutual campaign for a mutual bank in the north of Ireland.

 Neasa Hourigan, T.D. – A new context for public banking

 Neasa is the Irish Green Party Spokesperson on Finance.
-She plans to speak on the need to ensure regional and under-served community access to banking services, with a view to establishing a material public banking system.
+She spoke on the need to ensure regional and under-served community access to banking services, with a view to establishing a material public banking system.